romilbert/samformer/README.md

 Feel free to contact romain.ilbert@hotmail.fr or open an issue if you have any questions.

 ## Acknowledgements
 We would like to express our gratitude to all the researchers and developers whose work and open-source software have contributed to the development of SAMformer.
-Special thanks to the authors of [SAM](https://openreview.net/pdf?id=6Tm1mposlrM), [TSMixer](https://openreview.net/pdf?id=wbpxTuXgm0), [Transformer](), [RevIN](https://openreview.net/pdf?id=cGDAkQo1C0p) and $\sigma$[Reparam](https://proceedings.mlr.press/v202/zhai23a/zhai23a.pdf) for their instructive works, which have enabled our approach.
+Special thanks to the authors of [SAM](https://openreview.net/pdf?id=6Tm1mposlrM), [TSMixer](https://openreview.net/pdf?id=wbpxTuXgm0), [RevIN](https://openreview.net/pdf?id=cGDAkQo1C0p) and $\sigma$[Reparam](https://proceedings.mlr.press/v202/zhai23a/zhai23a.pdf) for their instructive works, which have enabled our approach.
 We provide below a non-exhaustive list of GitHub repositories that helped with valuable code base and datasets:
  - [SAM](https://github.com/google-research/sam)
  - [TSMixer](https://github.com/google-research/google-research/tree/master/tsmixer)
  - [RevIN](https://github.com/ts-kim/RevIN)